TheBlupper/ctf_writeups/sekaiCTF2023/README.md

     json.dump(out, f)
 ```

-Now we can hand this to Sage and watch as the flag pops out.
+Now we can hand this over to Sage and watch as the flag pops out.

 ```py
 import json